 I have no idea what it’s called either in Kannada or Telugu – never found the need to know until today!
 In case you happen to know, please share it with me.

 As much as I hated the frigid weather over the past week and couldn’t wait for it to pass, I am even thankful for the same for providing me the opportunity (à la house arrest!) to think of Sundakkai for the lack of any vegetables in an otherwise stocked refrigerator.
 There are few times when no planning results in better things…and this is one of them.

-Traditional way of cooking Sundakkai though, would be more elaborate as in Sundakkai Vathal Kozhambu, which makes for a beautiful classic dish in itself.
+Traditional way of cooking Shundakkai though, would be more elaborate as in Shundakkai Vathal Kozhambu, which makes for a beautiful classic dish in itself.

 - 1/4 cup toor dal